yihleego/mypages/README.ZH_CN.md

 ## License

-MyPages is under the Apache 2.0 license.
+MyPages is under the MIT license.
 See the [LICENSE](LICENSE.txt) file for details.